-Last Updated on October 22, 2020 by
+Last Updated on September 28, 2023 by Chase Reiner

-How to overcome hatred towards men
+How to overcome hatred toward men

 You need to work on how you feel towards men before you can even think of dating them.
 It is essential to work on your feelings for your healing.
 Overcoming the hatred towards men will also help you enjoy peace of mind.
 For you to overcome your hatred towards men, you first have to find the root cause of your hatred.
 Your feeling of anger and hatred is justified, and it was probably caused by experience.
 Maybe you were sexually assaulted by men in the past.
 Maybe your previous male partners lied to you and cheated on you, or perhaps you have been victimized and objectified by men before.
-We have a step by step exercise that we suggest you try out to help you get over the hatred and anger.
+We have a step-by-step exercise that we suggest you try out to help you get over the hatred and anger.
 Healing may take some time, but you will eventually find it.

 1. Acknowledge the reasons why your hatred is upheld and write them down